Information Governance - Staff and Confidentiality

 Serious breaches of confidentiality can result in the termination of a contract of employment.
 Individual members of staff who misuse data may be committing an offence under Data Protection legislation and subject to prosecution by the Information Commissioner's Office.
-Any staff who seriously breach confidentiality should be reported to the ICO as a data breach (as required by GDPR) and they will determine if they will pursue a prosecution.
+Any staff who seriously breach confidentiality should be reported to the ICO as a data breach (as required by UK GDPR) and they will determine if they will pursue a prosecution.

 It is worth remembering that there are no sanctions that can be imposed once a member of staff has left the practice.